Physicists Make a Quantum Whirlpool

 “However, by using a spiral mask to structure our laser, we create a chiral system that prefers one flow direction.
 Therefore we can create a single, stable vortex at will.”

-“As well as being a window into the quantum world, these polaritonic vortices could be used to construct extremely sensitive detectors of electromagnetic fields, similar to SQUIDS (Superconducting QUantum Interference Devices),” Dr Ostrovskaya said.
+Dr. Ostrovskaya says of the quantum whirlpool, “As well as being a window into the quantum world, these polaritonic vortices could be used to construct extremely sensitive detectors of electromagnetic fields, similar to SQUIDS (Superconducting Quantum Interference Devices).”

 “They could also be employed as quantum information carriers.”

 RELATED: FIRST PHOTO OF LIGHT AS WAVE AND PARTICLE

 The team created the quantum whirlpool by putting their laser through a piece of brass with a spiral pattern of holes in it.
 This was directed into a semiconductor microcavity, a tiny wafer of aluminium gallium arsenide, a material used in LEDs, sandwiched between two reflectors.

 The ANU team has pioneered the study of microcavity polaritons in Australia and hope their success will inspire other scientists to explore the possibilities of light and matter.

 The study is published in the journal Physical Review Letters.

 Image: Brass mask used to create spiral laser beam (Stuart Hay, ANU)